kashishj197/js-doctor/README.md

 # js-doctor
-A full-fledged notebook creation tool inspired by jupyter notebook to create documented code written in javascript which also supports react framework
+A full-fledged notebook creation tool inspired by jupyter notebook to create documented code written in javascript which also supports react